dnschneid/crouton/README.md

 *This is the quickest way to create multiple chroots at once, since you won't have to determine and download the bootstrap files every time.*

+### A new version of crouton came out, and you want to update your chroot
+  1. Download the new `crouton`.
+  2. Open a shell and run `sudo sh -e ~/Downloads/crouton -t xfce -u`

 ### You're crazy and want to play with all of the features of crouton
   1. Download the source snapshot tarball to your Chromium OS device.
   2. Extract it and cd into the source directory.